-The Company entered into the Sprott Royalty with minimum payments to SRSR of US\$500,000 on a quarterly basis that can be satisfied in Common Shares or cash payment until the earlier of December 31, 2027 or achievement of commercial production.
+The Company entered into the Sprott Royalty with minimum payments to Sprott of US\$500,000 on a quarterly basis that can be satisfied in Common Shares or cash payment until the earlier of December 31, 2027 or achievement of commercial production.
 The Company's ability to meet these payment obligations will depend on its future financial performance, which will be affected by financial, business, economic and other factors.
 The Company will not be able to control many of these factors, such as economic conditions in the markets in which it operates.
 The Company cannot be certain that its future cash flow from operations will be sufficient to allow it to make the minimum payments on the Sprott Royalty and meet its other obligations.
 If the Company is unable to generate such cash flow, it may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
 The Company's ability to refinance its indebtedness will depend on the capital markets and its financial condition at such time.
-The Company may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default.
+The Company may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default that could have a material adverse effect on the Company's business, financial condition and results of operations.